eklavya0948-max/electric-load-forecasting-weather-time/README.md

 LSTM ( Long Short - Term Memory )

-Our goal is to evaluate prediction accuracy of electric load using meteorological and temporal data .
+Our goal is to evaluate prediction accuracy of electric load using meteorological and temporal data.